Best gaming PC under $1000? Here are our top 4 picks

-- Be open to replacing elements such as GPU, CPU or SSD.
+- Be open to replacing elements such as Graphics Card, CPU or SSD.
 It makes for a more economical approach for staying ahead on the technology curve.
 Look for a gaming PC – even in case of pre-built ones – that has scope for replacing these integral elements

 - Pay attention to finer details such as Thunderbolt and USB Type-C ports, as these features will expand the bandwidth of your gaming PC performance and open up possibilities like connecting to several 4K monitors simultaneously.

 Best Gaming PCs Under 1000 for 2020